stem-discord/public/events/2021-12-19_christmas tree code.md

 * Must run in a reasonable amount of time.

+> Note: due to a complaint that it cannot a. import external modules b. download files from the internet c. submit file inputs, I decided to allow special cases.
+> If you want your code to be submitted without running on the piston server, contact @nopeless in Discord and I will submit your file on the db manually.

 ## Vote criteria

 The tree quality: the prettier the tree, the better it is